julianthome/joanaudit/README.md

 The security lattice is used for information flow analysis.
 More specifically, it is used to augment parts of the SDG with security label for the purpose of performing IFC on potentially sensitive paths (from sources through declassifiers to sinks).
 We are using IFC to filter out those paths that can be considered as secure based on the IFC analysis.

 A lattice is a partial ordered set of security levels.
-The configuration file *lattice.xml* illustrates the configuration of a simple diamond lattice as depicted in the figure below.
+The configuration file *lattice.xml* illustrates the configuration of a [diamond lattice](http://www.cs.cornell.edu/andru/papers/robdecl-jcs.pdf) as depicted in the figure below.
 The root tag *<lattice>* contains
 *<levels>* subtags that define the different security levels of the lattice, whereas the *<relations>* tag contains the relations between them.
 Each *<level>* tag contains the name of the security level to be used (*id*) and a short description text (*desc*).
 The *<smeq>* (smaller or equals) tags refer to the